areaDetector/ADSpinnaker/docs/ADSpinnaker/ADSpinnaker.rst

 If cameraId is less than 1000 it is assumed to be the system index number, if 1000 or greater it is assumed to be a serial number.

 ``traceMask`` is the initial value of asynTraceMask to be used for debugging problems in the constructor.

-``memoryChannel`` is the internal channel number in the camera to be used for saved cameras settings.

 ``maxMemory`` is the maximum amount of memory the NDArrayPool is allowed to allocate.
 0 means unlimited.